big city

 Other essential PLLC requirements in New York include:

-• PLLCs must prepare and submit a certificate of incorporation to the New York State Education Department and the Secretary of State;
+• PLLCs must prepare and submit appropriate documents for formation to the New York State Education Department and the Secretary of State;

 • The New York State Education Department must issue pre-approval before the PLLC can be filed with the New York State Department of State;